marielle-lopez/flow/README.md

 ### 6 March 2024

+- Displayed the due date of a task
+- Added `isCompleted` property to tasks in the backend to track a task's completion status

 ### 5 March 2024

 - Retrieved relevant data from the backend in a specific page component (e.g., all tasks would be fetched and displayed on the homepage)